Climate communication: Applying findings from psychology

 Psychologists have increasingly been assisting the worldwide community in facing the difficult challenge of organizing effective climate change mitigation efforts.
 Much work has been done on how to best communicate climate related information so that it has positive psychological impact, leading to people engaging in the problem, rather than evoking psychological defenses like denial, distance or a numbing sense of doom.

 As well as advising on the method of communication, psychologists have investigated the difference it make when the right sort of person is doing the communication – for example, when addressing American conservatives, climate related messages have been shown to be received more positively if delivered by former military officers.
 Various people who are not primarily psychologists have also been advising on psychological matters related to climate change.
 For example, Christiana Figueres and Tom Rivett-Carnac, who led the efforts to organize the unprecedentedly successful 2015 Paris Agreement, have since campaigned to spread the view that a "stubborn optimism" mindset should ideally be part of an individual's psychological response to the climate change challenge.

 A study from 2020 found that persuasive messaging that explains the mechanisms behind climate change, rather than the risks or consequences of climate change, was more effective in changing beliefs, especially among conservatives.

+A 2023 synthesis in the Annual Review of Psychology found that climate change communication is more effective when it does the following simultaneously: (a) triggers biospheric values and environmental self-identity; (b) communicates social norms, including dynamic norms such that more people are behaving that way over time; and (c) is accompanied by system-level changes that lower the structural costs of behavior (e.g., enabling infrastructure, pricing, and defaults).
+Perceived distributive and procedural fairness, and trust in responsible actors, significantly predict the public acceptability of mitigation measures such as carbon pricing.
+Expected emotions, like the anticipated feelings of pride from low-carbon behaviors and guilt from high-carbon ones, also influence intentions and support for policies.

+Noting multiple studies showing that people often prefer receiving numerical details over purely verbal communication, a study by science communicators Ellen Peters and David M. Markowitz reported that participants responded more favorably to messages with precise numeric information on climate change consequences, trusting the messages more, and thinking the message sender was more likely an expert.
+However, the researchers stated that people's math anxiety and level of mathematical ability suggested limiting the quantity of numerical information that should be presented.